No products in the cart.

 Orchids are a longtime, tropical houseplant trend, and even more in 2023 as it is the flower of the year.
 You can find some unique species that are not difficult to care for, like the Moth Orchid.
 It has green foliage with stylish yet elegant blooms that last for months.

-If you live in the Eastern region, you can visit Atlanta Botanical Garden for they have one of the largest orchid collections anywhere in the world, inside the Fuqua Orchid Center.
+If you live in the Eastern region, you can visit Atlanta Botanical Garden.
+They have one of the largest orchid collections anywhere in the world, inside the Fuqua Orchid Center.

 Pothos and Vining Philodendrons